mistweaverco/superevil-tslint-config-airbnb/rules/interface-name.md

 # `interface-name`

-Require interface names to begin with a capital `I`
+Require interface names to begin with a capital `I`.

 ## Rationale